goldapple911/g2i-react-trivia-app/README.md

 - `npm run lint` to check lint errors
 - `npm run lint-fix` to fix lint errors
 - `npm test` to test the app
-- `npm build` to build a production bundle
+- `npm run build` to build a production bundle